-he STUDENT HANDBOOK contains the policies of academic and common life that pertain to all students at the International Theological Institute - Catholic School of Theology, such as enrolling in courses, the grading system, the borrowing of course books and library books, guidelines for written work, disciplinary measures, and practical information regarding student life.
-It also contains several important documents pertaining to the founding and the mission of the ITI- for instance, the letter of His Holiness John Paul II, the sermon on St. Thomas and the lecture on theological renewal given by our Grand Chancellor Cardinal Schönborn.
+he STUDENT HANDBOOK contains the policies of academic and common life that pertain to all students at the Katholische Hochschule ITI - ITI Catholic University, such as enrolling in courses, the grading system, the borrowing of course books and library books, guidelines for written work, disciplinary measures, and practical information regarding student life.
+It also contains several important documents pertaining to the founding and the mission of the ITI- for instance, the letter of His Holiness John Paul II, the sermon on St. Thomas and the lecture on theological renewal given by our Grand Chancellor Christoph Cardinal Schönborn.
 Students are encouraged to read and ponder these documents, for they express with great clarity how we understand our work and our life together.